 - Butter a 2 quart baking dish.

-- In a saucepan, combine butter, cream and milk.
+- Melt butter in a sauce pan.
+Add cream and milk and brown sugar.
 Scrape the vanilla seeds into the cream and add the split pod.
-Add brown sugar.
-Heat on low heat until butter is melted and sugar has dissolved.
-Remove from heat and set aside for 15 minutes.
+Heat on low heat until sugar has dissolved.
+Remove from heat and set aside until slightly cool, about 15 minutes.

-- In a second saucepan, combine 1 cup water with preserves and cook over medium-high heat until it simmers.
-Add rhubarb.
-Lower the heat and simmer for 5 minutes, or until the rhubarb is just starting to become tender Remove from heat and set aside.
+- In a second saucepan, combine 1 cup of water with raspberry preserves and cook over medium-high heat unit it simmers.
+Add chopped rhubarb, lower the heat and simmer for 5 minutes, or until the rhubarb is just starting to become tender Remove from heat and set aside.
 You don’t want the rhubarb to be mushy.

-- In a bowl, whisk together the eggs, vanilla extract and cloves.
-Remove the vanilla pods from the milk mixture and slowly whisk the milk mixture into the egg mixture.
+- In a medium sized bowl, whisk together the eggs, vanilla extract and cloves.
+Remove the vanilla pods from the cream mixture and slowly whisk the milk mixture into the egg mixture.

-- Layer half of the bread pieces into the prepared baking dish.
-Scoop out rhubarb from the poaching liquid and layer 2/3’s of it on the bread layer.
+- Layer half of the bread pieces in the prepared baking dish.
+With a slotted spoon, scoop out rhubarb from the liquid and layer ⅔’s of it on the bread layer.
 Save the remaining rhubarb and liquid.
 Layer the remaining bread over the rhubarb. pour the milk-egg mixture over the bread.
 Press down gently to help the top layer absorb the liquids.

 - Set aside for 30 minutes to allow the bread to absorb the liquids.
 Layer the remaining rhubarb over the top.

 - Preheat oven to 350º.
-Place the baking dish inside a larger roasting pan and fill the roasting pan with enough water to reach half-way up the side of the bread pudding dish.
+Place the baking dish inside a larger roasting pan and fill the roasting pan with enough water to reach half-way up the side of the baking dish.
 Bake for 1 hour, or until the pudding is set and golden brown.

-- While baking, simmer the reserved liquid over high heat until reduced, about 10 minutes.
-Serve with the pudding.
+- RHUBARB TOPPING: While baking, simmer the reserved liquid over high heat until reduced, about 10 minutes.
+Serve over the pudding.